meh/smart-referer/README.md

 If a website is not working properly the first thing you can try is making sure strict mode is disabled.

-If the issue isn't solved, like for Disqus, what you can do is whitelist the domain by setting `extensions.smart-referer.whitelist.to` with a regular expression, for Disqus it would be `disqus\.com$`.
+If the issue isn't solved, like for Disqus, what you can do is allow the domain by setting `extensions.smart-referer.allow` with a wildcard expression, for Disqus it would be `*.disqus.com disquis.com`.

 Toggling smart-referer with [Custom Buttons](https://addons.mozilla.org/en-US/firefox/addon/custom-buttons/?src=search)
 ------------------------------------------------------------------------------------------------------------------------